raygun101/MarkupKit/README.md

         </LMTableViewCell>
     </LMTableView>

 Note that `LMTableViewCell` instances are self-sizing.
-However, to enable self-sizing, the `estimatedRowHeight` property of the table view that contains the cells must be set to a non-zero value. `LMTableView` enables self-sizing cell behavior by default.
+However, to enable this behavior, the `estimatedRowHeight` property of the table view that contains the cells must be set to a non-zero value. `LMTableView` enables self-sizing cell behavior by default.

 Finally, as discussed earlier, `LMTableViewCell` can also be used as the base class for custom table view cell classes.
 By overriding `initWithStyle:reuseIdentifier:` and specifying the cell view as the document owner, callers can easily create custom table view cells whose content and behavior is expressed in markup rather than in code.

 See _LMTableViewCell.h_ for more information.

 ## LMScrollView
 The `LMScrollView` class extends the standard `UIScrollView` class to simplify the definition of a scroll view's content in markup.
 It presents a single content view at a time, optionally scrolling in one or both directions.
-As mentioned earlier, `LMScrollView` defines a `contentView` property representing this content, and overrides `appendMarkupElementView:` to set the value of this property in markup.
+As noted earlier, `LMScrollView` defines a `contentView` property representing this content, and overrides `appendMarkupElementView:` to set the value of this property in markup.

-In addition to `contentView`, `LMScrollView` defines the following two properties:
+In addition to `contentView`, `LMScrollView` defines the following properties:

     @property (nonatomic) BOOL fitToWidth;
     @property (nonatomic) BOOL fitToHeight;

-When both properties are set to `false` (the default), the scroll view will automatically display scroll bars when needed, allowing the user to pan in either direction to see the entire image:
+When both properties are set to `false` (the default), the scroll view will automatically display scroll bars when needed, allowing the user to pan in both directions to see the content in its entirety.
+For example:

     <LMScrollView>
         <UIImageView image="large_image.png"/>
     </LMScrollView>

-When `fitToWidth` is set to `true`, the scroll view will ensure that the width of its content matches its own width, causing the content to wrap and scroll in the vertical direction:
+When `fitToWidth` is set to `true`, the scroll view will ensure that the width of its content matches its own width, causing the content to wrap and scroll in the vertical direction.
+The vertical scroll bar will be displayed when necessary, but the horizontal scroll bar will never be shown, since the width of the content will never exceed the width of the scroll view:

     <LMScrollView fitToWidth="true">
         <UILabel text="Lorem ipsum dolor sit amet, consectetur adipiscing..."
             numberOfLines="0"/>
     </LMScrollView>

 Similarly, when `fitToHeight` is `true`, the scroll view will ensure that the height of its content matches its own height, causing the content to wrap and scroll in the horizontal direction.
+The vertical scroll bar will never be shown, and the horizontal scroll bar will appear when necessary.

 See _LMScrollView.h_ for more information.

 ## UIKit Extensions
 MarkupKit extends several UIKit classes to adapt them for use in markup.
-For example, some classes define a custom default initializer and must be instiated via factory methods.
+For example, as discussed earlier, some classes define a custom initializer and must be instantiated via factory methods.
 Additionally, features of some classes are not exposed as properties that can be set via KVC.
 MarkupKit adds the factory methods and property definitions required to allow these classes to be used in markup.
 These extensions are documented below.

 Note that this section only describes classes that require extensions in order to work with markup.
-Classes that do not require extension are not discussed.
+Types or features that are already markup-compliant are not discussed.

 ### UIView
 In addition to the `appendMarkupElementView:` and `processMarkupInstruction:data:` methods added to `UIView` to support markup processing, MarkupKit also adds the following properties to allow the view's layout margin components to be set individually: